Education Solutions [Go to GAT Labs for Enterprise solutions here]

 Filtering content on your students’ Chromebooks is crucial to keeping them free from harmful influences.
 Teachers and parents will thank you for protecting their children from online threats.

 In short, your new procedure for online child protection is clear.
 When the tool detects an online threat, you will receive an alert triggered by detecting a blocked keyword or browsing a blocked website.
 At the same time, the student will receive a warning message.
-After the event, the results are always saved and you can audit the browsing history of each student at any time.
+After the event, the results are always saved, and you can audit each student’s browsing history at any time.

 Real-time child protection on the internet prevents a lot of damage caused by harmful content such as dangerous, self-destructive challenges and games.
 You can take quick action in this situation by implementing an effective internet safety policy for kids.